KSU-CIS300-Fall2023/Homework-4-Docs.github.io/docs/index.md

 Then the program will first check to see that the message contains only lower-case letters and spaces, and that all words in the message are in the dictionary (which is true for the message above).

+The program uses a random substitution cipher; because of this your encoding may have different letter-substitutions.

 #### Decrypting a Message
-If the user then tries to decrypt the resulting encrypted message above, they will get:
+If the user then tries to decrypt the resulting encrypted message above, by copying and pasting it to the message window, they will get:

 ![](images/image003.png)